23Jyo/IntelProj/README.md

 # Running GenAI on Intel AI Laptops and Simple LLM Inference on CPU

 This repository contains solution for Running GenAI on Intel AI Laptops and Simple LLM Inference on CPU.
-This project was done by Team Silicon Squad of Saintgits College of Engineering,as part of Intel Unnati Industrial Training.
+This project was done by Team Silicon Squad of Saintgits College of Engineering, as a part of Intel Unnati Industrial Training.

 ## Acknowledgement